emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 #Lorenzo Parigi @ CNR-IREA for smoothing procedure
 # HOW TO USE IT
-Download the docker image and then enable the docker image using the following command in the Windows terminal:
+Download the docker image from dockerhub and then enable the docker image using the following command in the Windows terminal:
 ```cmd
 cd /path/
 docker load -i /path/NAME_OF_FILE.tar